mrgonzal-SU/my-repo/README.md

 # my-repo

+Includes ip2geo:
-Includes ## ip2geo  function and script for converting ip addresses to geo data.
+A short function and script for converting ip addresses to geo data.
 Great for visualizing survey responses!